Skip to main content

 - Do not use alone.

-- Unsupervised use by children is prohibited.
+- Unsupervised use by children is banned.

 - Observe reasonable time limits (that is, ten to fifteen minutes), then leave the water and cool down before returning for another brief stay.